CBaquero/random/README.md

 to ask for a random from an exponential distribution (of default lambda 1).
 You can control the lambda by supplying any real number as LAMBDA, in

 ```
-random.exp LAMBDA
+random.exp [LAMBDA]
 ```
 The exponentially distributed random numbers are returned encoded as strings.

 Storing multiple randoms:
 ===

 The several distributions provide support for storing multiple randoms in a key as a Redis list structure.
-These variants have a name that append an "L" (from list) to the distribution name.
+These variants have a name that append an "l" (from list) to the distribution name.
 The first two parameters are obligatory and indicate the KEY and COUNT.
 Examples:

 * The following command stores 10 exponentially distributed random numbers in key "foo":